This article is about surrogacy statistics collected in 2021-2022.

 Is it easier to do surrogacy in some states more than others?

-I assisted with 260 surrogacy arrangements between 2021-2022.
-Cnly a third of my clients come from where I live in Victoria.
 The chances of entering a surrogacy arrangement are the same across the country – but there are notable exceptions.
 Tasmanian intended parents must have a surrogate who is resident in Tasmania, meaning their chances of finding a surrogate is limited to the population of Tassie.
-And West Australians can only enter a surrogacy arrangement if they are a heterosexual couple or a single woman – this is set to change sometime, but we’ve been waiting for years for reform to happen.
+And West Australians can still only enter a surrogacy arrangement if they are a heterosexual couple or a single woman – this is set to change sometime, but we’re waiting with baited breath for the WA government to fulfil their promises for reform.

 Gestational or Traditional surrogacy?